yukichikawada/misc-notes/README.md

 # Misc Notes

-A repo of fun facts to beef up my programming knowledge base.
+A repo of fun facts and exercises.

 ## Acknowledgments